VDFaller/dbt-fusion/crates/dbt-lint/pipedream.md

 ## DBT fusion pipedream for checking the project
-I want a dbtf check --fix command that will run a series of checks on the dbt project, and fix any issues it can.
+I want a `dbtf check --fix` command that will run a series of checks on the dbt project, and fix any issues it can.
 It should be able to run the following checks:

+* first fix, inherit the upstream descriptions

+### replacement for
 * dbt-project-evaluator
     * parity for rules
 	* check only, no fixes for now